 In Antorus, you’ll basically be wearing a Pantheon trinket in one of your slots all the time once you get one.

 The first one is Aman’Thul’s Vision, which is a legendary that doesn’t count towards your 2 legendary cap.
 It’s a jumbo arcanocrystal, so of course it’s good.
 The second one is Golganneth’s Vitality, which starts out at ilevel 940.
 It can be upgraded 5 ilevels every week via Pantheon’s Blessing which also drops from Argus on Normal difficulty or higher.
 It’ll take you 12 weeks of killing Argus to upgrade this to the cap of ilevel 1000.
-At ilevel 1000, it’s quite competitive with the legendary.
-So if you get to that point and you still don’t have the legendary, at least you won’t be missing out on too much.
-But if you have a choice you’ll most certainly use the legendary.
+At ilevel 1000, it’s better than the legendary in most cases (both will still be very close).
+The Pantheon proc for Hunters was hotfix buffed which is why it pulled ahead.
+So don’t be too upset if the legendary never drops for you!

 The other trinkets from Antorus are mostly AoE focused, except for one.
 If you’ve been lucky with Titanforging from the previous raids or the relinquished vendor you may already have better options available for your non-Pantheon trinket slot.